-The OGE recognizes certain inter-entity costs for goods and services that are received from other federal entities at no cost or at a cost less than the full cost.
+OGE recognizes certain inter-entity costs for goods and services that are received from other federal entities at no cost or at a cost less than the full cost.
 Certain costs of the providing entity that are not fully reimbursed are recognized as imputed cost and are offset by imputed revenue.
 Such imputed costs and revenues relate to employee benefits and claims to be settled by the Treasury Judgement Fund.
-The OGE recognizes as inter-entity costs the amount of accrued pension and post-retirement benefit expenses for current employees.
+OGE recognizes as interentity costs the amount of accrued pension and post-retirement benefit expenses for current employees.

 The assets and liabilities associated with such benefits are the responsibility of the administering agency, OPM.
-For the periods ended September 30, 2023, and 2022, respectively, inter-entity costs were as follows:
+For the fiscal years ended September 30, 2024 and 2023, respectively, inter-entity costs were as follows:

-2023 2022 Office of Personnel Management \$ 884,037 \$ 561,440 Total Imputed Financing Sources \$ 884,037 \$ 561,440
+2024 2023 Office of Personnel Management \$ 1,144,324 \$ 884,037 Total Imputed Financing Sources \$ 1,144,324 \$ 884,037